How To Make A Plate Wreath Damage Free!

 -

-- White plate hangers to blend with the plate wreath or use layers of Velcro command strips.
-Personally, plate hangers are the best option and are the most sturdy to keep plates damage free that are added to the wreath.
+- Attach the plate hangers to the back side of the plate.
+White plate hangers blend with the plate wreath or use layers of Velcro command strips. Â Personally, plate hangers are the best option and are the most sturdy to keep plates damage free that are added on top of the moss.

 Step 2: Cover The Flowerpots

-- Cut pieces of self-stick moss and use them to cover the flowerpots.
-Start with a narrow strip to stick around the pot rim, then cut small squares to cover the sides.
+Â- Cut pieces of self-stick sheet moss and use them to cover the flowerpots.
+Start with a narrow strip to stick around the rim of the pot, then cut small squares to cover the sides.

 - Add a thin strip of moss to the edge of each flowerpot to create a finished look.
 Also, cover the bottom of the pots with a small square of moss.
+If you don’t want to add sheet moss feel free to paint the pots.

 Step 3: Attach The Dishes To The Wreath Form